erwindeg/sogeti-gurunight-2015/Readme.md

 The _vert2go_ application is a recommendation application where users can rates the place they like.

+The slides for the talk are in the `slides` directory.

 **Prerequisites:**

 * Java 8 (JDK)